SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 The above commands will generate bed files (i.e. Cardiac_mpbs.bed) containing MPBSs overlapping with distinct footprint regions.
 The 4th column contains the motif name and the 5th column the bit-score of the motif matching.

-Step3: Average footprint porifles and differential activity analysis
+Step 4: Average footprint porifles and differential activity analysis
 ----------------------------------------------------------------------------

 Finally, we use HINT to generate average ATAC-seq profiles around MPBSs.
 This analysis allows us to inspect the chromatin accessibility around the binding sites of a particular factor.
 Moreover, by comparing the profiles from two ATAC-seq libraries (i.s. hESC vs Cardiac cells), we can get insights on changes in transcription factors with increase in activity (or binding) in two cells.
 For this, execute the following commands: